gameplanXXL/bmad-client/docs/prd.md

 The BMad-Method has proven its value as a structured approach to AI-powered workflows through Claude Code CLI, supporting both software development (PRD creation, architecture design, story generation) and content creation (educational book authoring, creative writing, design thinking facilitation).
 However, the CLI-only nature creates a significant barrier: developers building web applications cannot embed BMad workflows into their products.
 This PRD addresses that gap by defining a backend SDK that brings BMad-Method capabilities to any Node.js application.

 The primary insight from the Project Brief is that developers need more than just LLM API access—they need a complete runtime that handles session orchestration, cost management, document persistence, agent lifecycle, and tool execution.
-Rather than reimplementing tools, the SDK leverages the **Model Context Protocol (MCP)** to integrate with existing MCP servers for filesystem access, database queries, API integrations, and asset generation.
+The SDK provides an **in-memory Virtual Filesystem (VFS)** that emulates Claude Code's environment, giving agents isolated file spaces for templates, tasks, and generated documents.
 This PRD defines those capabilities as a cohesive product that enables a new class of AI-powered tools built on BMad-Method foundations, supporting both software development and content-creation use cases.

 ### Change Log